If you are interested in becoming a part of the Locavore board, please email [email protected].

 In addition to founding Central Oregon Locavore, Nicolle currently works at St Charles Medical Center in Bend and Redmond as a labor and delivery nurse.
 Nicolle recently became a board certified lactation consultant (IBCLC) and is now part of the lactation team at SCMC, which is headed by her mother!

-Nicolle’s dream is to see the local food movement explode onto the scene and reconnect us with our food, with our neighbors and with the Earth.
+Nicolle’s dream is to bring the local food movement to the forefront and reconnect everyone with the importance of local food.